* Nonfarm payrolls rose 165,000 in April, jobless rate at 4-year low

 By Wanfeng Zhou

-NEW YORK, May 3 (Reuters) - The dollar surged more than 1 percent against the yen and gained versus the euro on Friday after surprisingly strong U.S. April jobs data fuelled optimism the U.S. economy may be more resilient than some had feared.
+NEW YORK, May 3 (Reuters) - The dollar surged more than 1 percent against the yen on Friday after surprisingly strong U.S. April jobs data fuelled optimism the U.S. economy may be more resilient than some had feared.

 The dollar had come under pressure lately after disappointing economic data stoked concern about the recovery and investors pared back expectations the Federal Reserve may taper its bond purchases anytime soon.